PNGL9527/Thing-sona/README.md

 The size of the file is A4.

 The font used in the ready-to-go PDF for the English version is IBM Plex Sans, and you can access to this open-source font via: https://fonts.google.com/specimen/IBM+Plex+Sans.
+And for the non-Latin languages version is MiSans, and you can access to this free font via: https://hyperos.mi.com/font/en/.
 For better compatibility, the template files use the Arial font.
-The font used in the ready-to-go PDF for the non-Latin languages version is MiSans, and you can access to this free font via: https://hyperos.mi.com/font/en/.

 To know more about the icons/emoji used in this tool, please check this: https://github.com/googlefonts/noto-emoji.